Green papaya salad: History

 However, papayas and chili peppers were already integrated in the Lao territory and Lao culinary recipes in mid-1800s to early 1900s while, during the 1950s and 1960s, green papaya salad and other Lao dishes were rarely known in Bangkok.
 They could only be found around the boxing stadium that gathered boxers and fans from Northeastern Thailand, as well as in mobile food carts outside construction sites with Northeastern workers and gas stations serving long-distance bus drivers.
 Some believe that som tam gained popularity among the young Thai generations following an active publicity in the 1970s.
 Furthermore, it was created using refined recipes of Lao tam som, or tam mak hung, likely brought to Bangkok by migrant workers from the Northeast during the mid-1900s.
 During the standardization of the Thai national cuisine, green papaya salad was among the Northeastern or Lao dishes to be included into the Thai national cuisine and modified by reducing the amount of chilli peppers and increasing the amount of sugar.

-Others believe that som tam has evolved from a Thai dish called pu tam or tam pu (ปูตำ หรือ ตำปู, lit. 'crab salad') mentioned in a recipe by chef, Khunying Plian Phatsakarawong in her 1908 cookbook.
+Others believe that som tam has evolved from a Thai dish called pu tam or tam pu (ปูตำ หรือ ตำปู, lit. 'crab salad') mentioned in a recipe by chef Khunying Plian Phatsakarawong in her 1908 cookbook Tamra Mae Khrua Hua Pak.
 This dish shares similarities with modern-day som tam but does not include papaya as an ingredient.

+The earliest known recipe for green papaya som tam in Thai print appears in Tamra Khraawp Lo:hk (ตำราครอบโลก, "A Cookbook Encompassing the World"), Volume 1, published in 1929 by the Lee Hong Wan Sao Ching Cha Press in Bangkok and authored under the pseudonym naang saao H.D. (น.ส.ห.ด).
+The recipe is titled som tam mamalakor (ส้มตำมะละกอ) and appears at page 70 within the yam (ยำ) chapter as a freestanding yam-family dish.

-The earliest known recipe of som tam in Thailand appeared in the Yaowapha cookbook series by Princess Yaovabha Bongsanid in 1935, which included Som tam ton malako (ส้มตำต้นมะละกอ) or Khao man som tam (ข้าวมันส้มตำ).
-This recipe is similar to som tam as prepared today and includes roasted peanuts and dried shrimp as key ingredients.
-It is often served with rice cooked in coconut milk.
+A second early Thai recipe appears six years later in the Yaowapha cookbook series by Princess Yaovabha Bongsanid, published in 1935, which records khao man som tam (ข้าวมันส้มตำ) — a central-Thai samrap (set meal) in which a som tam thai deerm (old-fashioned Thai som tam) component is served with coconut-cream rice, spice curry, tamarind chili relish, sweet meat threads, salted fish fried in egg batter, and battered fried leaves and flowers.
+This recipe includes roasted peanuts and dried shrimp as key ingredients and combines the dressing with shredded papaya in a bowl rather than pounding the ingredients together in a mortar.